blade-01/blade-01/README.md

 ### Hi there 👋
 My name is Animashaun Taofiq, but people call me Blade #wesleysnipesgotnothingonme, yeah?
-I'm a Frontend web developer, I find the backend stuff fascinating, I'm a member of DSC(Developer Students Club) UNILAG.
+I'm a Frontend web developer, I find the backend stuff fascinating, I'm a member of DSC (Developer Students Club) UNILAG.
 I'm also a Geoscientist in the making.
-I am professional, truthful and forthcoming in all my dealings.

 I love what I do and I try to beat my personal best